Gum (footballer)

-Welington Pereira Rodrigues (born 4 January 1986), commonly known as Gum, is a Brazilian footballer who plays for CRB as a central defender.
+Welington Pereira Rodrigues (born 4 January 1986), commonly known as Gum, is a Brazilian footballer who plays as a central defender.

 He spent nine years with Fluminense, making 414 total appearances and scoring 28 goals, while winning the Campeonato Brasileiro Série A in 2010 and 2012.

 Club career

 Marília

 Born in São Paulo, Gum was a Marília youth graduate.
 He made his first team debut in 2005, with the side in Série B, and also had an unassuming loan spell at Osvaldo Cruz back in 2004.

 On 13 September 2006 Gum was loaned to Série A club Internacional, until July.
 The following March, after making no league appearances, he rescinded his contract and returned to MAC.

 Ponte Preta

 On 26 June 2008 Gum signed a five-year deal with fellow second-tier club Ponte Preta, who acquired 50% of his federative rights.
 He was an immediate starter for the club after his arrival, impressing in the following year's Campeonato Paulista.